dknight/whoopee/2025-03-02 turn-neovim-nto-lua-ide.md

 -- ...
 ```

-Now we need to initialize the LSP setup.
+Now we need to initialize the LS setup.
 This should also be done in the `init.lua` file.
 Append the following lines:

 ```lua
 --init.lua